The Subnet Mask and Slash Notation

 Default subnet mask

-IP addresses in classes D and E have all network bits.
+IP addresses in classes D and E have all 1s in the network bits.
 They do not have host bits.
-Since they do not have host bits and a subnet mask is used to differentiate host bits from network bits, they do not need a subnet mask.
+Since they do not have host bits, and a subnet mask is used to differentiate between host and network bits, they do not need a subnet mask.

 ClassDefault subnet mask